Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/HT_&_VHT-Operations/Transmit-Beamforming_and_more.md

 Transmit Beamforming (TxBF) is a wireless signal enhancement technique introduced as an optional feature in 802.11n and later standardized in 802.11ac/ax.

+- **“Beamforming gains are expected to be approximately `+ 3 dB` in the transmitted direction.
+In practice, this gain will typically be one step up in data rates (increasing one `+1 MCS` number) for a mid-range transmission.”**
-802.11ac enables single user (SU) and multi user (MU) beamforming which aims to improve SNR (and hence throughput) between a wireless client and AP.
+- 802.11ac: enables single user (SU) and multi user (MU) beamforming which aims to improve SNR (and hence throughput) between a wireless client and AP.

+Beamforming uses a calibration process called `Channel Sounding` **between APs and client STAs** to determine if and how energy can be radiated in an optimal direction.

-Some WLAN vendors implement Transmit Beamforming (TxBF) in different proprietary ways.
+Some WLAN vendors implement Transmit Beamforming (TxBF) in different proprietary ways:

+---

 ### 802.11n: `Transmit Beamforming (TxBF)`

-Transmit Beamforming (TxBF) got introduced as an optional feature of the 802.11n amendment.
-It uses multiple antennas to focus and direct the transmission toward a specific client, improving signal strength, range, and reliability.
-However, for TxBF to work, the client device must support Transmit Channel Feedback (TxCBF) to provide feedback to the access point.
-This dependency limits its effectiveness in environments with legacy or non-compliant devices.
+- Transmit Beamforming (TxBF) got introduced as an optional feature of the 802.11n amendment and later standardized in 802.11ac/ax.
+- It uses multiple antennas to focus and direct the transmission toward a specific client, improving signal strength, range, and reliability.
+- However, for TxBF to work, the client device must support Transmit Channel Feedback (TxCBF) to provide feedback to the access point.
+- This dependency limits its effectiveness in environments with legacy or non-compliant devices.

+---

 ### Cisco: `Client Link`

-While beamforming (TxBF) is effective, it has limitations tied to client-side capabilities.
-Cisco ClientLink is a more versatile solution because it doesn’t depend on client support and works across all device types, ensuring better overall network performance, especially in mixed environments with legacy devices.
+- While beamforming (TxBF) is effective, it has limitations tied to client-side capabilities.
+- Cisco ClientLink is a more versatile solution because it doesn’t depend on client support and works across all device types, ensuring better overall network performance, especially in mixed environments with legacy devices.

+---

 ### Ruckus: `Beamflex`

-Beamforming in 802.11ac is a radio based technology.
-Whereas BeamFlex engages adaptive antennas so this is an antenna based technology.
+- Beamforming in 802.11ac is a **radio based technology**.
+- Whereas BeamFlex engages adaptive antennas so this is an **antenna based technology**.

-What Ruckus does is use beamforming (which is radio based) and combines it with adaptive antennas (BeamFlex which antenna based) to maximize the performance.
+- What Ruckus does is use beamforming (which is radio based) and combines it with adaptive antennas (BeamFlex which antenna based) to maximize the performance.

 ## Transmit Beamforming (TxBF) Methods: `Explicit` & `Implicit`

 which has two methods `Implicit` and `Explicit` beamforming.

-As you may know beamforming was introduced,  (i.e. Cisco ClientLink)
+## Steps for Beamforming

+A summary of the steps to enable beamforming is:

+1. The `beamformer` transmits a `Null Data Packet (NDP) Announcement` frame which identifies `beamformees`.
+2. This is then followed by another `NDP` frame which is a `sounding frame` used by the receiver to analyse training fields for various subcarriers and calculates a response.
+3. This `response` from the `beamformee` contains a `feedback matrix`.
+4. The `beamformer` uses the `feedback matrix` to calculate a steering matrix to direct RF energy toward the beamformee.